Creating JavaScript Templates

 Implementation Overview

-JavaScript Templates are implemented through a transformData function that processes input data and returns a transformed JSON-able output structure.
+JavaScript Templates are implemented through a function named template that processes input data and returns a transformed JSON-able output structure.
+The function must be named template and accept a single data argument — that is the entity record the template renders against.
 The function can be created either manually or through the AI-powered Template Co-Pilot.

 Creating JavaScript Templates